li21rich/TwitterScrape/README.md

 ## Tips
 Running it will prompt for *username*, *password*, *minimum*, and *query*.\
 &nbsp;&nbsp;*username* & *password*: These must be the credentials of **your twitter account**.
 It is recommended that you use a throwaway account.\
 &nbsp;&nbsp;*minimum*: Minimum refers to the number of tweets you want to scrape.
-Enter a whole number.\
+Enter an integer.\
 &nbsp;&nbsp;*query*: The search page link.
 You can go to Twitter, enter a search query (or use advanced search), and copy the resulting page URL.